 Licensees must also keep confidential any information given to them in confidence, unless disclosure of this information is required by law.
 For sellers, this means that licensees must answer a buyer's questions about the condition of the property completely and honestly.
 In addition, the buyer must be told about any hidden defects known to the licensee that could affect the health or safety of occupants.

-the real estate licensee represents only one party in a real estate sales
+whereby the real estate licensee represents only one party in a

-transaction.
+real estate sales transaction.
 In the case of a single

 highest possible price and best possible sale terms for the

 The Listing Agency sometimes allows other agencies to act as Subagents which are thus empowered to act for the Listing Agnecy in performing real estate services.
 The subagent woes the same duties to the broker's client as the broker.
 If a broker is an agent of the seller, then the subagent is also the seller's agent.
 When examining properties advertised through a multiple listing service it is important for buyers to determine whether the licensee that is showing them properties is acting in the capacity of a transaction broker, seller's agent, or as a subagent of the seller.